Joseph M. Champlin: Life

 Champlin was born on May 11, 1930, in Hammondsport, New York, the son of Francis Malburn and Katherine Masson Champlin and stepson of Charles Haynes.
 He was educated in his hometown public schools before graduating from Phillips Academy at Andover, Massachusetts.
 After studying at Yale and Notre Dame Universities, he entered Saint Bernard's Seminary in Rochester, New York.
 He was ordained Thursday, February 2, 1956, and enjoyed a full and varied priestly ministry for over 50 years.

 Champlin's first assignment was the Cathedral of the Immaculate Conception in Syracuse, New York.
 He subsequently served as pastor at Holy Family in Fulton, New York and St. Joseph in Camillus, New York, and returned to the Cathedral where he retired after serving as Rector from 1995 to 2005.
 At the time of his death, he was the sacramental priest at Our Lady of Good Counsel in Warners, New York, and later in the Our Lady of Pompei school (Syracuse New York).
 In addition to his pastoral ministry, Champlin served as the Diocesan Director of Parish Life and Worship, and associate director in the Liturgy Secretariat for the National Conference of Catholic Bishops in Washington, DC.
 Champlin was an enthusiastic supporter of the institution of the ministry of Extraordinary Minister of Holy Communion.

-A prolific writer, he wrote 50 books with over 20 million copies of his publications in print.
-For many years, he authored a weekly column on liturgy and worship, appeared in a dozen videos, and made numerous television appearances.
-He also frequented local radio with inspirational insights, always concluding with, “You may have tried everything else, why not try God?”
+As an author, he wrote 50 books with more than 20 million copies of his publications in print.
+For many years, he authored a weekly column on liturgy and worship, appeared in videos, and made television appearances.
+He also frequented local radio with inspirational insights.
+He frequently concluded his appearance with: “You may have tried everything else, why not try God?”